alexaapo/SBERT-for-Question-Answering-on-COVID-19-Dataset/README.md

 To achieve the goal of this exercise, I needed first to read the paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/pdf/1908.10084.pdf), in order to understand how I can create sentence embeddings.

 In the notebooks you will find:
-(a)  Preprocess the provided dataset.
-You will decide which data of each paper is usefulto your model in order to create the appropriate embeddings.
-You need to explainyour decisions.(b)  Implement at least 2 different sentence embedding approaches (see the related workof the Sentence-BERT paper), in order for your model to retrieve the titles of thepapers related to a given question.(c)  Compare your 2 models based on at least 2 different criteria of your choice.
+1. Preprocess the provided dataset.
+2. I implement 2 different sentence embedding approaches, in order for your model to retrieve the titles and the specific documents of the papers related to a given question.
+3. Compare your 2 models based on at least 2 different criteria of your choice.
 Explainwhy you selected these criteria, your implementation choices, and the results.
 Somequestions you can pose are included here.
 You will need to provide the extra questionsyou posed to your model and the results of all the questions as well.

 ***Note***: I used the first version of the [COVID-19 Open Research Dataset (CORD-19)](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html) in my work (articles in the folder ***comm_use_subset***).